dilectiss/help_ukrainian_artists/README.md

 Artists and volunteers can contact each other directly via this database

+Artists can contact each other for collaboration projects

 Volunteers/organisations can also use this database to contact each other in order to pool resources

 Volunteers in the database also act as nodes/contact points for other resources they might hvae access to